couldyy/split_n_sticher/README.md

 After that just follow instructions in program.

 > [!WARNING]
-> Make sure there is no "(*number*)" in filenames, otherwise ot will not open this file for some reason
+> Make sure there is no "(*number*)" in filenames, otherwise ot will not open this file for some reason \n
 > Example -> filename.jpg **(1)**, should be -> filename.jpg

 ### ToDo: